How crypto price volatility affects your casino balance and practical ways to reduce bankroll swings.

 - Even without winning, your balance is now worth $7,000

-Bottom line: If you want zero price risk, use USDT.
-If you’re comfortable with volatility, use BTC or ETH — but understand that your balance can gain or lose value independently of your bets.
+If you want lower price volatility, consider stablecoins where supported.
+If you use BTC, ETH, SOL, XRP, or another volatile asset, your balance can gain or lose value independently of your bets.